EvanJin4840/JavaScript-syntax/event.md

 * keyup
 Triggered when: A key is released.
 Common Use Case: Triggering a search function after a user has finished typing their query.
 This is often better than keydown because it waits for the character to actually appear in the input box.

+### Form Evemnts

+* submit: Fires when a form is submitted (e.g., by clicking a submit button or pressing Enter).
+This is where you'd typically validate input before sending it to a server.
+* focus: Fires when an element (like an input field) receives focus, meaning it's ready for user input.
+* blur: The opposite of focus.
+Fires when an element loses focus.
+* change: Fires when the value of an element like <input>, <select>, or <textarea> has been changed.
+* input: Fires immediately whenever the value of an <input> or <textarea> element changes.
+Unlike change, it triggers on every keystroke.